 The advantage of the ‘micro' aspects is that they can be customised to fit specific contraints and tailored to withstand the specific environmental considerations of individual end-user applications.

 They are also available in a number of standardised formats that are all pre-tested and pre-configured at factory level before being delivered to customers as a ready-to-go solution that contains integrated power, uninterruptible power supply (UPS), power distribution, management software (DCIM), cooling, rack security, environmental monitoring and fire suppression.

-Micro data centres form a key part of Schneider Electric's recently announced EcoStruxure architecture, which is an open, interoperable, IoT-enabled system architecture delivering enhanced value around safety, reliability, efficiency, sustainability, and connectivity for customers.
+Micro data centers form a key part of Schneider Electric's recently announced EcoStruxure architecture, which is an open, interoperable, IoT-enabled system architecture delivering enhanced value around safety, reliability, efficiency, sustainability, and connectivity for customers.

 Schneider Electric says one of the main benefits this award will provide is assurance, as customers within this space will often determine which products comprise the stack and need to be reassured that the technology will work immediately as promised, without interruption to service or downtime.